Marker-Inc-Korea/AutoRAG/docs/source/nodes/passage_compressor/refine.md

 - **Additional Parameters**:
     - **batch**: How many calls to make at once.
 Default is 16.
     - Other LLM-related parameters such as `model`, `temperature`, and `max_tokens` can be set.
-These are passed as keyword arguments (`kwargs`) to the LLM object, allowing for further customization of the LLM's behavior.
+These are passed as keyword arguments (`kwargs`) to the LLM object, allowing for further customization of the behavior of LLM.

 ## **Example config.yaml**